-In 2012, the Cavaliers posted a 40-18 record and were ranked in the national polls for a fifth consecutive year.
+The 2012 season saw the Cavaliers post a 40-18 record and were ranked in the national polls for a fifth consecutive year.
 The 2012 Cavaliers also captured the KJCCC Eastern Division Championship, giving the program its second title in three years.
 JCCC earned the top seed in the Region VI tournament, but lost in the super region championship game.
-Off the field, the 2012 Cavaliers were again one of the top academic teams in teh country, finishing seventh with a grade point average of 3.26.
+Off the field, the 2012 Cavaliers were again one of the top academic teams in the country, finishing seventh with a grade point average of 3.26.
 It marks the fifth straight year the JCCC baseball team has finished nationally ranked on the field and in classroom.

 As pitching coach, Horner has helped turn the Cavaliers into one of the top pitching programs in the country and helped rewrite the record books.
-Under his watch the Cavalier pitching staff has produced the top seven team earned run averages in JCCC history under Shelley.
-His 2005 pitching staff finished with a 3.38 ERA (7th), followed by the 2007 staff which finished with a 2.51 ERA (2nd); 2008 staff finished with a 2.70 ERA (3rd); 2009 staff finished with a 2.34 ERA (1st); 2010 staff finished with a 3.37 ERA (6th) 2011 staff finished with at 3.22 (5th) and his 2012 staff finished with a 2.78 ERA (4th).
-Horner guided the Cavaliers to three consecutive seasons with a team ERA under 3.0 from 2007 to 2009, and again last season.
-Additionally, eight of his last nine staffs have been under 4.00, almost unheard of at the collegiate level.
+Under his watch the Cavalier pitching staff has produced the top eight team earned run averages in JCCC history under Shelley.
+His 2005 pitching staff finished with a 3.38 ERA (7th), followed by the 2007 staff which finished with a 2.51 ERA (2nd); 2008 staff finished with a 2.70 ERA (3rd); 2009 staff finished with a 2.34 ERA (1st); 2010 staff finished with a 3.37 ERA (6th) 2011 staff finished with at 3.22 (5th) his 2012 staff finished with a 2.78 ERA (5th) and the 2014 staff had an ERA of 3.58 (4th).
+Horner guided the Cavaliers to three consecutive seasons with a team ERA under 3.0 from 2007 to 2009, and in 2012 and 2013.
+Additionally, 10 of his 11 staffs have been under 4.00, almost unheard of at the collegiate level.
 Horner’s pitching staffs have led the KJCCC five times, place second twice and have consistently been ranked among the top staffs in the nation year-in and year-out.

 The 2009 staff was his best yet, producing a team ERA of 2.34.
 His staff led the conference for a third straight year and was again one of the best in country.
 The 2009 staff also set record numbers for opponent batting average (.246), fewest walks (123), ERA (2.34), saves (12) and fewest hits allowed (389).
 In addition, Horner mentored four pitchers who received all-conference awards in 2009, the most in school history.